samikeijonen/display-authors-widget/readme.txt

 == Installation ==

-1. Upload `multi-author-widget` to the `/wp-content/plugins/` directory.
+1. Upload `display-authors-widget` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to Appearance >> Widgets.
-There you can find widget called Multi Author Widget.
+There you can find widget called Display Authors Widget.

 == Frequently Asked Questions ==

 = I installed and activated this plugin.
 What to do next? =

 Go to Appearance >> Widgets.
-There you can find widget called Multi Author Widget.
+There you can find widget called Display Authors Widget.
 Just drag it in widget area, if your theme supports them.

 == Screenshots ==

-1. Multi Author Widget
+1. Display Authors Widget

 == Changelog ==